mkarpiarz/cloud-native-docs/gpu-operator/gpu-operator-kata.rst

           enabling customers to test functionality and provide feedback during the development process.
           These releases may not have any documentation, and testing is limited.

-Sandboxed containers are similar, but subtly different from traditional containers such as a Docker container.
+Kata Containers are similar, but subtly different from traditional containers such as a Docker container.

 A traditional container packages software for user-space isolation from the host, but the container runs on the host and shares the operating system kernel with the host.
 Sharing the operating system kernel is a potential vulnerability.

-A sandboxed container runs in a virtual machine on the host.
+A Kata container runs in a virtual machine on the host.
 The virtual machine has a separate operating system and operating system kernel.
 Hardware virtualization and a separate kernel provide improved workload isolation in comparison with traditional containers.